we-commit/in-dex-explorer/README.md

 BAZAR=https://raw.githubusercontent.com/EthereansOS/Organizations-Interface/master/bazar-tokens-list/dist/decentralizedFlexibleOrganizations.json
 ZERION=https://tokenlist.zerion.eth.link

-# used only locally to init heroku apps and set environment variables automatically.
-#HEROKU_APP_NAME=in-dex-explorer-*

 # used to build the front on heroku, this env vars are used in set-heroku script
 # at the moment heroku build the client.